solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

   values based on the Rust feature provided. _This happens at compile-time and doesn't allow you to swap values after a program has been deployed_.
-- Similarly, you can use the `cfg!` **macro** to compile different code paths based on the features that are enabled.
+- Similarly, you can use the `cfg!` **macro** to compile different code paths based on the enabled features.
-- Alternatively, you can achieve something similar to environment variables that can be modified after deployment by creating accounts and instructions that are only accessible by the program’s upgrade authority.
+- Alternatively, you can achieve something similar to environment variables that can be modified after deployment by creating accounts and instructions only accessible by the program’s upgrade authority.

-## Lesson
+# Lesson

-One of the difficulties engineers face across all types of software development is that of writing testable code and creating distinct environments for local development, testing, production, etc.
+One of the difficulties engineers face across all types of software development is writing testable code and creating distinct environments for local development, testing, production, etc.

 This can be particularly difficult in Solana program development.
 For example,